jbm950/jbm950.github.io/source/notes/analytical_dynamics/analytical_dynamics_main.md

   magnitude and direction
 - Magnitude is defined as $|| \underline{b} || = \sqrt{b \cdot b}$
 - Direction of the vector is defined by its unit vector $\underline{u}_{b} = \frac{\underline{b}}{|| \underline{b} ||}$
+- Vectors are reference frame independent
+    - Vectors hold their true magnitude and direction no matter what reference frame you're observing from

 ## Reference Frames {#reference_frames}

 - A reference frame is any set of at least 3 non-colinear points whose mutual distances are constant
-- A reference frame is a rigid body
+- A reference frame is a rigid body and vice versa
 - Deciding reference frames allows for the formulation of problems
+    - They define a point of view put not a basis of measurement

 ## Coordinate System {#coordinate_system}